25 Latent Factor Models

 #> [5] "Matrix, The"

-These results demonstrate that the latent factors capture meaningful distinctions in film genres and styles, showing how matrix factorization can uncover interpretable structure from sparse rating data.
+These results demonstrate that the latent factors capture meaningful distinctions in film genres and styles, showing how latent factor models can uncover interpretable structure from sparse rating data.

 25.4 Singular Value Decomposition